Wednesday, February 15, 2023

 Ashley Cubberly, MA, CCC-SLP, Associates in Pediatric Therapy

-Many speech-language pathologists (SLPs)report a lack of confidence in working with people who stutter, often due to lack of training and misconceptions about stuttering speech therapy.
-Influenced by research and approaches from Scott Yaruss, Courtney Bird, Christopher Constantino and Vivian Sisskin, therapy that focuses on open, spontaneous speech and communication confidence can challenge the SLP to expand on skills to address feelings/attitudes in therapy.
+Many speech-language pathologists report a lack of confidence in working with people who stutter, often due to a lack of specific training and misconceptions about stuttering speech therapy.
+Influenced by research and approaches from Scott Yaruss, Courtney Bird, Christopher Constantino and Vivian Sisskin, therapy that focuses on open, spontaneous speech and communication confidence can challenge the speech-language pathologist (SLP) to expand on skills to address feelings/attitudes in therapy.
 Recent models of stuttering therapy aim to address thoughts/feelings associated with stuttering experiences, increase the joy in communication, reduce unhelpful behaviors and burdens, focus on solutions and increase speech spontaneity.
-This session is designed to provide an SLP with skills to help implement intervention and specific ideas for approaches to use during implementation.
+This session is designed to provide an SLP with skills to help implement intervention and specific ideas for approaches to use during implementation for school-aged children and teenagers.
 It will highlight counseling techniques applicable to the scope of speech-language pathology.
-Content will include theoretical bases, counseling approaches, meaningful goal formation, outlines of therapeutic services and suggestions for therapeutic activities.
+Content will include theoretical bases, counseling approaches, meaningful goal formation at assessment, outlines of therapeutic services and suggestions for therapeutic activities.

 - Identify counseling approaches that could be implemented during stuttering therapy.